 As parents divorce, the divorce ruling will specify who between the divorcing couple will live with the children.
 The court will also clarify the circumstances under which the other parent can visit the children.
 Frequently, agree on these arrangements between themselves, either voluntarily or with the help of a mediator or their attorney.
 There are cases where some parents fail to agree on child custody; the court may intervene and provide a decision based on the child’s interest.
 Here are some decisions care options that may arise out of child custody ruling.
-The court’s decree on child custody always favors the interest of the child.
+The court’s decree on child custody always favors the best interest of the child.

 Physical and legal custody